immobiliare/Glider/README.md

 # Help Us!

-If you want to join this project we're maintaining a list of new features we would to implement into the next versions of Glider.
+If you want to join this project, we're maintaining a list of new features we would like to implement into the following versions of Glider.
-Open an issue and discuss one of them with us!
+Please open an issue and discuss one of them with us!

 - [ ] GliderViewer: a macOS, iPad & iPhone app to view and interact with logged data
-- [ ] New Transports: we would like to extend the list of supported transports; feel free to propose your third party transports
+- [ ] New Transports: we would like to extend the list of supported transports; feel free to propose your third-party transports
 - [ ] Increment our code coverage by writing more tests

 # Installation